 Born and raised in coffee country (looking at you, Seattle), Courtney Boyer is passionate about helping others.
 After marrying her college sweetheart, she began her career in sexuality education and counseling.
 Throughout her Army husband’s early military medical career, Courtney stayed at home with their three children, connecting and volunteering with other military spouses.
 Courtney is the founder of Stepping Stones Coaching, a speaker, contributing writer, and running enthusiast.
 She has never strayed from her coffee roots and enjoys meeting new people over a steaming cup of joe (or glass of red wine).
 Courtney and her family are currently living the OCONUS life in Germany.

 Dani was born and raised in South Carolina where she met her husband.
-They married and dove into the Air Force life shortly after, moving to Texas where they have lived for over twelve years.
+They married and dove into the Air Force life shortly after, moving to Texas where they have lived for over fourteen years.
 Dani is a stay at home mom of three wild little boys who constantly keep her on her toes.
-She enjoys reading, watching way too much TV with her husband, and “running away” kidless to the movies or craft store with her best friend.
-Dani is excited to become part of the Military Moms Blog team and hopes to give a unique perspective into the life of special needs families as both her oldest and youngest sons are on the autism spectrum.
+If the boys don’t have her on the run, the dogs usually do with their mischief.
+She enjoys reading, watching way too much TV with her husband, and “running away” kidless to pretty much anywhere.
 You can follow her family’s adventures here at www.troublecomesinthrees.com.

 Emily Smith is a Marine Corps veteran and mother as well as a National Guard spouse.
 She is currently living in Okmulgee, OK with 8 of her 9 children.
 Emily is a certified life coach, and blogger.
 She currently work from home helping women rediscover their muchness and become the Shero of their own story.
 Emily loves to read and write, play board games, and create art.
 You can find more of her work, written and artistic, at muchnessmama.com.
 She is also on Pinterest, Instagram, Facebook, YouTube, and TikTok.